mm2595/RegNet/README.md

 This script automates the entire workflow:
 1. Splits data into train/test sets
+2. Creates an internal validation split from the training edges
-2. Pretrains the model on training data
+3. Pretrains the model on training data
-3. Evaluates on test data
+4. Evaluates on test data
-4. Performs temperature calibration
+5. Performs temperature calibration
-5. Conducts final evaluation with calibrated probabilities
+6. Conducts final evaluation with calibrated probabilities

 ## Results on Benchmark Datasets